 The most recent wave of the epidemic swept through in 2013, when another highly powerful opioid infiltrated drug supplies: fentanyl.
 Fentanyl is a synthetic drug that is 50 to 100 times more potent than morphine and is mostly manufactured in China, where the ingredients are legal.
 The lethal drug is cheaper and faster to concoct than heroin, and dealers often cut fentanyl into drugs such as cocaine, heroin, Xanax and oxycodone to increase their supply.

 Opioids containing fentanyl are the main cause of overdose in Connecticut, and in 2018 alone they were responsible for 760 deaths in the state.
 McFarland emphasized that this is one of the deadliest problems that drug users face: the inability to deduce what exactly is in the drugs they have purchased.
 While it takes 30 milligrams of heroin for an adult male to overdose, it only takes three milligrams of fentanyl to overdose.
 Therefore, if an individual takes what they imagine is their typical amount of heroin, yet the drug is truly laced with fentanyl, it is easy to unwittingly overdose.
+Getting admitted at the drug rehab tampa before its too late is advisable.

 “Ninety percent of deaths by overdose in New Haven are in people’s homes,” McFarland said.
 “The overdoses are not happening in schoolyards, or street alleys, or in the backs of buildings.
 They’re happening in homes where other people are often present.”